-While the cost of solar panels and systems for business continues to fall, your company may still be looking for ways to reduce the near-term financial impact of your solar investment.
+While the cost of solar power for business continues to fall, your company may still be looking for ways to reduce the near-term financial impact of your solar investment.
 In fact, there are a number of considerations to keep in mind as you weigh the front-end cost of a commercial solar system against the long-term savings it could bring your organization.

 As you’ll see, commercial solar tax credits are just the tip of the iceberg when it comes to gauging the actual costs of investing in solar power for business.
-We’ve highlighted six factors you may not have thought of or know about—considerations that could save your business tens, even hundreds of thousands of dollars a year.
-Be sure to click through the links in each section for much more detail on each of these topics.
+Here are six factors you may not have thought about—considerations that could save your business tens or even hundreds of thousands of dollars a year.
+Be sure to click through the links in each section for more detail on each of these topics.

 - Earning credit for going solar: the solar Investment Tax Credit (ITC)

 First created in 2006 (and extended in 2015), the solar Investment Tax Credit (ITC) is a federal policy designed to encourage the deployment of solar energy in the U.S. by offsetting the cost of commercial solar systems.
 The solar ITC allows organizations that invest in qualifying solar projects to receive a credit against the income taxes they’d otherwise owe the federal government.

 Now through 2019, the solar ITC is equal to 30% of the amount invested in an eligible installation (e.g., if you invest $100,000 in solar, you could receive a $30,000 tax credit).
 Note, however, that the ITC steps down to a 26% tax credit in 2020, 22% in 2021 and 10% after 2021.
 So the sooner you act, the more you can save.

 - Getting paid for giving back: net metering